mika314/universe-and-everything-inside/README.md

 Sabina smirked, "Well, not exactly.
 But I have this weird feeling there's more to it."

+"Okay, let me hear it," John said, leaning forward.

+"I think there might be a connection between the cats and the strange noises at night.
+Maybe they're attracted to something in the city?
+Maybe they're trying to tell us something?"
+Sabina suggested.

+John shook his head, "That's ridiculous.
+Cats don't talk.
+Besides, there are noises everywhere.
+It could be anything."

+"But what if it's not just any noise?
+What if it's a specific sound or frequency that the cats can hear?"
+Sabina persisted.

 1.2.1.2.1.1.1.1.1.1.2 San Francisco

 1.2.1.2.1.1.1.1.1.1.3 San Diego